16mm CinemaStore

 Conditions and Disclaimers

-We sell 16mm films, not videos!
-16 millimeter films are rapidly passing from the American scene, are already extremely rare, but affordable enough that, unlike other art forms, they are still financially accessible to beginning collectors.
+These are 16mm films, not videos!
+16 millimeter films are rapidly passing from the media scene, are already extremely rare, but affordable enough that, unlike other art forms, they are still financially accessible to beginning collectors.
 16mm educational and documentary titles are no longer available in film format, and were originally sold for prices ranging from approximately $400 - $900; most titles are no longer in distribution, even in video format.
 We generally have only one copy of each title, and a brief description accompanies each film.
 Some of the films have been shown at ciné16 events, and have extensive filmnotes, so we encourage you to visit our Chronology of Shows, and search on the title.
-Proceeds from film sales are used to buy other films for inclusion in ciné16 programs and to repair our projectors.
+Proceeds from film sales are used to repair our projectors.
 Due to the large numbers of inexpensive films on the list, minimum film order is $15.

 To order films from the list below, contact geoff@afana.org and indicate the films you want.
 We'll email back to you with availability and price (California residents must add 9.25% tax).
 Then, return an email to us indicating which films you'll be purchasing, and that a money order is in the mail.
-Films are sold on a first-come basis; we urge you to send your money order as quickly as possible after you’ve confirmed you will buy; over 50% of the people who have sent us buying confirmations do not follow through with their order, which is the normal course of business on the Internet, but dictate that we cannot hold films.
-We like everyone, but no exceptions to this policy.
+Films are sold on a first-come basis; we urge you to send your money order as quickly as possible after you’ve confirmed you will buy.
 If a particular film has been sold, we will refund your money ASAP.
 Films are in good (several splices) to excellent shape, unless noted.

-Special note to overseas customers: due to the additional work necessary to prepare customs documents, the minimum order for overseas shipments is $100.
-All orders overseas must be sent to a valid Federal Express account in that country.
-For smaller orders, we recommend that you ship instead to a friend in the States, who could then ship to you.
+Special note to non-U.S. customers: due to the extraordinary work necessary to prepare customs documents, we only ship to United States addresses.
+We recommend that you ask us to ship to a friend of yours in the States, who could then ship the films to you.

-Keycodes: n/t = no main title; c = color; b = black & white; turning = color has started shifting to magenta, red = color has shifted to red; core = film will be shipped on a core, rather than a reel; NFBC = produced by National Film Board of Canada (we do not have cans for NFBC films, sorry).
-For a synopsis of NFBC films, visit the NFBC website at: http://cmm.onf.ca/E/recherche/index.epl?session=reset
+Keycodes: n/t = no main title; c = color; b = black & white; turning = color has started shifting to magenta, red = color has shifted to red; core = film will be shipped on a core, rather than a reel

 Timecodes: 2400 = one hour, 1200 = half-hour, 800 = twenty minutes, 400 = ten minutes.
 All times are approximate.